khir19/vscode-settings/README.md

 1. Install all extensions listed in the file `installed_extensions.txt`.
    - For example in Linux, execute the command below.
      - `cat <vscode-settings-path>/installed_extensions.txt | xargs -L 1 code --install-extension`

+#### Additional Setup

+##### Install Monospaced Fonts

+Monospaced fonts are used in the settings.

+1. Install the required monospaced font if it is not installed.
+   - Linux: `sudo apt install fonts-ipafont`

 ### Update